DimitriBarronmore/luxtre/docs/writing_grammars.md

 If a print function is not explictly declared, a default is used which simply calls `:print` on each of the current item's child branches/leaves.

-Note that print functions do not need to actually output text; with careful management it is possible to perform the equivalent of semantic actions by resolving a production rule into an intermediate data structure.
+> Note that print functions do not need to actually output text; with careful management it is possible to perform the equivalent of semantic actions by resolving a production rule into an intermediate data structure.
+Be careful with this, as not making this behavior optional will interrupt the default echo-to-output print behavior and may make the rule harder to use.

-> Repeating sequence patterns make use of this.
-When `:print(out)` is called on a repeating sequence it returns an array of the matched rules.
-If you plan to use them, be sure to handle the output properly.

 ## Node Objects
 Print functions have access to two variables: `self`, the current discovered node in the AST, and `out`, the current output stream (see "The Output Object" below).
 Each node has a simply defined structure which gives the user enough information to transform the final text output.